-She is also a partner at Light Earth Designs, a practice focused on environmentally sensitive architecture and innovative engineering and a Committee Advisor for REDER Journal, the Latin-American journal on disaster risk reduction.
+She is also a partner at Light Earth Designs, a practice focused on environmentally sensitive architecture and innovative engineering, a Committee Advisor for REDER Journal and a Board Advisor for Prospectives Journal.
 Her undergraduate studies in Engineering culminated in the investigation of earth as a building material.
 Her graduate studies in Architecture focused on timber and bamboo.
 Ana has also worked for a few years for international NGOs on emergency architecture and disaster response in various countries.

 Digital design and fabrication are changing the relationship between design and construction.
 New methods are giving rise to innovative ways of thinking about architecture.
 This project aims to expand timber structural applications through digital design for future sustainable and affordable cities.

 Timber is a sustainable material with excellent structural properties.
 Through offsite digital fabrication and fast on site assembly, it could reduce not only construction time but also emissions, cost, transport and the weight of buildings.
 The development of the construction sector is well behind the automotive or aerospace industries.
 The CO2 emissions of the sector account for almost a 40% of the global emissions.
 Harvesting timber from sustainable forests gives space for new planting, leading to continued carbon uptake, allowing increasing timber infrastructure to store evermore carbon.